 You cannot effectively use a buffer without knowing what its status is.
 Is it overflowing?
-Can you add more data? etc. Thus, each of the serial buffers has certain properties which allow you to monitor it:
+Can you add more data?
+Etc. Thus, each of the serial buffers has certain properties that allow you to monitor them:

-You can check the total capacity of the buffer with the ser.rxbuffsize property.
-You can also find out how much committed data the RX buffer currently contains with the ser.rxlen property (see Serial Settings for explanation of what committed data is).
+You can check the total capacity of the RX buffer with the ser.rxbuffsize property.
+You can also find out how much committed data the RX buffer currently contains with the ser.rxlen property (see Serial Settings for an explanation of committed data).

 Sometimes you need to clear the RX buffer without actually extracting the data.
-In such cases the ser.rxclear comes in handy.
+In such cases, ser.rxclear comes in handy.

-Similarly to the RX buffer, the TX buffer also has a ser.txbuffsize property which lets you discover its capacity.
+Similarly to the RX buffer, the TX buffer also has a ser.txbuffsize property that lets you discover its capacity.

 Unlike the RX buffer, the TX buffer has two "data length" properties: ser.txlen and ser.newtxlen.
-The txlen property returns the amount of committed data waiting to be sent from the buffer (you commit the data by using the ser.send method).
-The newtxlen property returns the amount of data which has entered the buffer, but has not yet been committed for sending.
+The ser.txlen property returns the amount of committed data waiting to be sent from the buffer (you commit the data by using the ser.send method).
+The ser.newtxlen property returns the amount of data that has entered the buffer, but has not yet been committed for sending.